 Read more about Ryan's story in the Speakers and Presenters section at the end of this page.

 We want to recognise and celebrate the amazing work that helplines, their staff and volunteers do providing information, support and advice to improve people's lives.

 The Helpline Awards, now in their sixth year, are an opportunity to acknowledge and reflect on excellence at an individual and organisational level.

-Find out more about the 2019 Helpline Awards and submit your nominations.
+Find out more about the 2019 Helpline Awards.

 If you weren't able to make last year's Conference you can find out what you missed and watch a short video of the day.

 How do I book?